 VPC Peering

 You need to go in and “accept” the VPC peering connection.
-It feels weird in the lab, but it makes sense when you consider that theres a use case to peer to other VPC’s as well.
+It can feel unusual in the lab, but it makes sense when you consider that there’s a use case to peer to other VPC’s as well.

 Peering limitations:

-- You can’t peer overlapping IP CIDR clocks.
+- You can’t peer overlapping IP CIDR blocks.

 - An instance in one VPC can’t use the peering connection and then the Internet Gateway of the remote VPC.